 Ethical Working Conditions

 We're committed to promoting workplace practices and conditions that are safe, fair and legal for everyone involved in making our products.
-Our standards are based on guidelines defined by the United Nations (UN), International Labour Organization (ILO) and the amfori Business Social Compliance Initiative (BCSI) Code of Conduct.
+Our Social Standards in Production are based on guidelines defined by the United Nations (UN), International Labour Organization (ILO) and the amfori Business Social Compliance Initiative (BCSI) Code of Conduct.

 Social Monitoring Program

 We comply with social and environmental standards during every step of the product procurement process.
 Our Social Monitoring Program requires suppliers to provide third-party audit reports demonstrating they’re upholding our Supplier Standards.
 If these audits raise any concerns, we require a Corrective Action Plan (CAP) to be developed so that action can be taken to improve working conditions.

 ALDI Social Assessments

 Our internal teams perform ALDI Social Assessments (ASAs), which are supplemental audits to routine third-party audits.
 The ASAs more thoroughly analyze conditions in a particular location or industry, such as the textiles industry in Bangladesh.
 ASAs identify any local risks where a comprehensive plan can be developed in combination with stakeholders, to transfer knowledge and educate teams on how to improve their work environment.